AdobeDocs/commerce-admin.en/help/b2b/quote-templates-overview.md

 The Quote Template capability allows buyers and sellers to streamline the quote process by creating reusable and customizable quote templates.

 - **Customizable Quotes**—Buyers can generate linked quotes from a pre-approved template, allowing for customization within specified parameters such as line-item quantities and selections.
 - **Order Thresholds**—Sellers can set minimum and maximum order commitments, ensuring that buyers adhere to agreed-upon purchasing volumes.
+After the buyer accepts the quote template, the order threshold count increments each time a linked quote is generated.
+If the linked quote is closed without being converted an order, the order is subtracted from the threshold count.
+When the maximum order threshold is met, the quote template expires.
 - **Expiration Dates**—Templates can have validity periods (*[!UICONTROL Valid Until]*), ensuring that the terms are applicable only within a specified time frame.
+At expiration, the template is closed and all associated linked quotes are closed.
+The expiration date can only be set or updated by the seller.
 - **Discounts and Pricing**- Sellers can use the same line-item, quote-level, and shipping price discount capabilities available with quotes to set discounts for recurring orders, simplifying the negotiation process.
 - **Tracking and Reporting**—The system tracks the number of linked quotes generated from the template and successfully completed orders to provide insights into the fulfillment of agreed upon order quotas.